Blood Products

 Platelets

 Platelet concentrates are also sometimes used before invasive surgery, particularly with extracorporeal circulation for > 2 hours (which often makes platelets dysfunctional).
-One platelet concentrate unit increases the platelet count by about 10,000/mcL, and adequate hemostasis is achieved with a platelet count of about 10,000/mcL (10 × 109/L) in a patient without complicating conditions, and about 50,000/mcL (50 × 109/L) for those undergoing surgery.
+One platelet concentrate unit increases the platelet count by approximately 10,000/mcL (10 × 109/L), and adequate hemostasis is achieved with a platelet count of approximately 10,000/mcL (10 × 109/L) in a patient without complicating conditions, and approximately 50,000/mcL (50 × 109/L) for those undergoing major surgery.
 Therefore, platelet concentrates derived from a pool of 4 to 5 units of whole blood are commonly used in adults.

 Certain patients may not respond to platelet transfusions (called refractoriness), possibly because of splenic sequestration, platelet consumption due to disseminated intravascular coagulation, or destruction due to HLA or platelet-specific antigen alloimmunization (and immune-mediated destruction).
-If patients are refractory to transfusion, they are tested for alloimmunization if possible.
+If patients are refractory to transfusion, they are tested for alloimmunization, if possible.
 Patients with immune-mediated destruction may respond to pooled whole blood platelets (because of greater likelihood that some units are HLA compatible), platelets from family members, or ABO- or HLA-matched platelets.
-HLA alloimmunization may be mitigated by transfusing WBC-depleted RBCs and WBC-depleted platelet concentrates.
+Since some HLA antigens are present in high concentration on WBCs, HLA alloimmunization may be mitigated by transfusing WBC-depleted RBCs and WBC-depleted platelet concentrates.

 Other products

-Hematopoietic stem cells Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more from autologous or allogenic donors can be transfused as a way of reconstituting hematopoietic function (particularly immune function) in patients undergoing myeloablative or myelotoxic therapy.
+Hematopoietic stem cells from autologous or allogenic donors can be transfused as a way of reconstituting hematopoietic function (particularly immune function) in patients undergoing myeloablative therapy.

 Drugs Mentioned In This Article